raghulj/bhasha/README.md

 `pip install -r bhasha/requirements.txt`

 All our package dependencies are installed.
-To create a database, configure it in `settings.py` file.
+To create a database, configure it in `local_settings.py` file.
+A sample `local_settings_sample.py` is added in `bhasha/bhasha` folder.
+Copy and rename the file to `local_settings.py` file.
+Change to your configuration.

 `python manage.py syncdb`

 Yup, We have our database.
+The default username and password for the admin is added.
 Start the server.

 [virtual env site]: https://pypi.python.org/pypi/virtualenv